Rare Silver Cup Stirs Interest

-Jeanne Burgess finally took time from the winter fishing season to gather all the emails that resulted from the purchase on eBay of a baptismal presentations sterling silver cup Jay Cooke had made for the first infant, Elizabeth Jane Holloway, baptized at St. Paul’s Episcopal Church way back in 1865.
+Jeanne Burgess finally took time from the winter fishing season to gather all the emails that resulted from the purchase on eBay of baptismal presentations sterling silver cup Jay Cooke had made for the first infant, Elizabeth Jane Holloway, baptized at St. Paul’s Episcopal Church way back in 1865.
 It was undoubtedly the most exciting bidding she’d ever done on eBay!
 The Silver Cup certainly “spruced up” her winter on the island!

 Jeanne received the cup about a week after the auction.
 The return address on the package was Michael D. Seeley, Peterborough, Ontario, Canada.
-Jeanne hopes information about the long history of how the cup ended up with Mr. Seeley will be forthcoming, but he only knew it belonged to his father who was an orphan from Ohio.
+Jeanne hopes information about the long history of how the cup ended up with Mr. Seeley will be forthcoming, but he only knew it belonged to his father, an orphan from Ohio.

 She admits she was a little shaken the night of the bidding with the bid going so high!
-But by the next day, she settled down and was no longer in shock at the $2000-plus final bid for the silver cup.
+But by the next day, she settled down and was no longer shocked at the $2000-plus final offer for the silver cup.
 She was happy that whoever was bidding against her at the very end had not put his final high bid above her maximum bid amount.
 With only 8 seconds to go, he did not have time to bid again.

 George Stoiber copied Sunday, Oct.
-8th entries (pages 122 and 123) from Jay Cooke’s Journal which referenced the baptism: new church of St. Pauls Put-in-Bay — Mr. Kendricks has administered the rite twice before on the Island to Infants – & as in this instance — an Infant – daughter of a worthy couple Mr. & Mrs. Holloway — The child’s name —Elizabeth Jane Holloway —
+8th entries (pages 122 and 123) from Jay Cooke’s Journal, which referenced the baptism: new church of St. Pauls Put-in-Bay — Mr. Kendricks has administered the rite twice before on the Island to Infants – & as in this instance — an Infant – daughter of a worthy couple Mr. & Mrs. Holloway — The child’s name —Elizabeth Jane Holloway —

 At church that next Sunday morning after the eBay auction, Bill Blumensaadt had her going!
-Before service, he stood up and told the congregation this tale of “On eBay the other night I tried to buy this child’s baptismal silver cup which I wanted to donate to the church.
-My high bid at the last minute was $1800 but I wasn’t successful in winning the cup . ..”
-At that point, I interrupted him with “You did not, Bill!
+Before service, he stood up and told the congregation this tale “On eBay the other night, I tried to buy this child’s baptismal silver cup, which I wanted to donate to the church.
+My high bid at the last minute was $1800, but I wasn’t successful in winning the cup . ..”
+At that point, I interrupted him with, “You did not, Bill!
 I know you’re just pulling my leg.
 That other bidder was not you!”
-Jeanne says she wonders if we’ll ever discover who it was?!
+Does Jeanne say she wonders if we’ll ever discover who it was?!